by Tom Allen

 M&A software is an efficient resource for deal execution that eliminates security concerns, document sharing issues and individual information-owner bottlenecks.
 It also means cross-stream dependencies and work streams are aligned and visible at multiple levels.

-Furthermore, stakeholder productivity is immediate as all documents, communications and issues are easily accessible.
+Furthermore, deal management software provides stakeholders with immediate visibility as all documents, communications and issues are easily accessible.
 The traditional ails of deal-making, including version control, redundancies and duplicate task efforts, are reduced as stakeholders maintain central connection and work from the same planning center.
 For deal teams, everything is tracked in a unified format, aggregated in real-time and available to relevant audiences.
 This means more time working and less time reporting or fielding status questions.

 Getting the most of out of an acquisition in today's era of M&A requires a thorough assessment of IT like never before.
 Consider how the guiding principles above can support a more thoughtful approach to IT and technology due diligence, while delivering the most value from a new, combined entity.
-Additionally, to better understand the state of process maturity and find specific gaps in due diligence efforts, checkout Midaxo’s interactive M&A Process Maturity Grader.
+Additionally, to better understand the integration stage of the process and everything that entails, reference our Guide to IT Post-Merger Integration.